Trump Accounts Explained: How to Open One & Get the $1,000 Federal Deposit

 Newborns: Eligible babies receive a $1,000 seed contribution from the U.S. Treasury.

-Older children (under age 10): Eligible kids receive a $250 contribution, thanks to the Dell family’s expansion gift.
+Older children (under age 10): Eligible kids receive a $250 contribution, thanks to the Dell family’s expansion gift, as long as they meet location criteria (see above).
+Depending on your state's involvement, your child may also be eligible for a state-level contribution.

 Children under 18 who don’t qualify for either seed: Their account will start at $0, but parents, caregivers and employers can still make contributions at any time to help build savings for the future.